Main Page >

 The Original Skin's Thrasher's!!

-Per his Sons and Son-in-Law, Skins was established in Anderson, SC in 1946 by Loyd “Skin” Thrasher in a Industrial part of Town where there3 used to be a Mill.
+Per his Sons and Son-in-Law, Skins was established in Anderson, SC in 1946 by Lloyd “Skin” Thrasher in a Industrial part of Town where there used to be a Mill.
 Skin (a nickname based on a bad haircut in the Service) bought a store with a humble, “pool hall” type atmosphere Skin sold anything he could, including short-order meals such as sandwiches, hamburgers, and the same hotdogs we enjoy today.
 As time passed, the hotdogs became the item of choice for Skin’s patrons.
 To meet the local mill town folks’ demand for a quick and quality meal, Skin decided to get rid of the pool tables and concentrate on hotdogs.
 Today the legend lives on just the same.
 By the 1980’s, Skins had built a reputation across upstate SC, as well as other states all across the southeast.
 News outlets everywhere began spreading the word about the tiny house hidden in the heart of Anderson.

 With the Hot Dog Program Poster!

 The Atlanta Journal, Charlotte Observer, Greenville News, Anderson Independent, and a host of others told the tale of “Skin Thrasher’s Café” as it evolved into what we all now refer to simply as “The Original.”
 In 1985, Skin decided to hang up his apron and pass the business on to his 2 sons and son-in-law (The very nice gentlemen Mike and Bone met).
-1988 saw Skins open up the #2 store on Clemson Boulevard in Anderson and in the 1990’s Soon after, Skins was invited to make a trip to Capitol Hill to participate in the Washington DC “Taste of the South” fundraiser where each year the south’s best foods and flavors are handpicked and served in the nation’s capital with area charities receiving the proceeds.
+1988 saw Skins open up the #2 store on Clemson Boulevard in Anderson and in the 1990’s Soon after, Skins was invited to make a trip to Capitol Hill to participate in the Washington DC “Taste of the South” fundraiser where each year the south’s best foods and flavours are handpicked and served in the nation’s capital with area charities receiving the proceeds.

 Skin Thrasher passed away in April of 1998, but the passion for a good hotdog and a great overall experience lives on though his family, as evidenced on how nicely the Brothers treated the Boys!